 With this edit box, you can set how the blog posts should appear in this block.
 You can set a background color, font family, how many posts you would like to show, which category they should belong to and which tags.

 With this edit box, you can set the main font family and background color for the related block.
 Please note that this will have no effect if you set a different font family on one of the inner elements of a block.

 11. Preview your newsletter

-When you feel your newsletter is ready to be sent, you can hit “Save And Preview” button.
+When you feel your newsletter is ready to be sent, you can hit the “Save And Preview” button.

 You will be then taken to the preview page, where you can take a look at a rendered version of your newsletter, both in a desktop and mobile browser.

 Important!
 While the rendered preview of your newsletter is very useful for testing layout issues, please note that some of the links may not work.
-This happens becuase some links are generated only when a real delivery is triggered.
+This happens because some links are generated only when a real delivery is triggered.
 If you want to test all your links, use the “Save And Test” button.